rchatley/AutoTA/README.md

-# AutoReview
+# AutoTA
+### Detecting Structural Patterns in Object-Oriented Code
+This software can compose and detect structures within object-oriented code, by checking for the prescence of sub-graphs within an Entity-Relation graph representation of programs.

-Software to detect specific elements of code within a project, along with more complex design patterns, developed as my MEng Individual Project at Imperial College London
+This software was developed as part of my MEng Computing Individual Project at Imperial College London